 You’ll never receive duplicate cosmetics, and you’re guaranteed a Legendary item every 30 Apex Packs at most.
 If you already own all items of a certain rarity, you’ll receive Crafting Metal of that same rarity when you open items of that category.

-Legends are the characters you can use to play Apex Legends.
+Legends are the characters you can use to play Apex.
 You can either level up and save Legend Tokens to buy them without spending real money, or skip the grinding and buy them with Apex Coins.

-This is how microtransactions work in Apex Legends.
+This is how microtransactions work in Apex.
 If you prefer to play the game without spending a penny, you probably noticed you’re good to go anyway.
 If you like to build collections of cosmetics, you better get ready to spend some money.